It Was Just An Accident in Theaters

 Palme dor icon

-Farhang Foundation, in proud partnership with NEON RATED, is honored to present an exclusive Los Angeles screening of the latest award-winning masterpiece from the legendary Iranian filmmaker Jafar Panahi, recipient of the 2025 Cannes Film Festival Palme d’Or, one of the highest honors in world cinema.
+Farhang Foundation, in proud partnership with NEON RATED, is honored to present the theatrical screening of the latest award-winning masterpiece from the legendary Iranian filmmaker Jafar Panahi, recipient of the 2025 Cannes Film Festival Palme d’Or, one of the highest honors in world cinema.

 panahi stills